 Using a custom kernel with the Ubuntu Installer

 EDIT: This blog post has been edited!
 As it turns out, the preseed was stored in a location that didn't always work.
 Instead, we now decompress the initrd.gz, and add a preseed there.
-This is a better location, because the Ubuntu installer always looks for it there, even if not told to.
+This is a better location, because the Ubuntu operating system installer always looks for it there, even if not told to.
 We also moved installing the new kernel to the end of the preseed, to be sure it runs all the postinstall scripts.
 We changed how we remove the 2.6 kernel to specifically catch the version before removing it.

 Here at Rackspace on the Cloud Monitoring team, we use Ubuntu 10.04 LTS.
 We recently purchased some new Dell Poweredge R720 (our older standard hardware wasn't offered anymore) and we found out the new hardware is not supported by the 10.04 default kernel!